“Attend the tale of Sweeney Todd,

 On to cocktails!

 1 cup gin

-Steep tea bags in boiling water for 5 minutes, then remove and discard bags.
+1. In a heatproof pitcher or large measuring cup, steep tea bags in boiling water for 5 minutes.
+Remove and discard bags.
 Stir in honey and cool completely.

-When tea is completely cooled, add gin.
-Chill for several hours before chilling.
-Serve neat or over ice with a lemon slice or an orange peel twist.
+2. When tea and honey mixture is completely cooled, stir in gin.
+Chill at least 3 hours and serve neat or over ice with a lemon slice or an orange peel twist.

 Last but not least…

 Pirelli’s Miracle Elixir

 “Get a bottle of it!
 Ladies seem to love it!”

 “Flies do too.”